Accounting Software Estonia 2026: Comparison for OÜ Teams

 • Access model: can your accountant work inside the same system with proper roles?

-• Data ownership: can you export data if you switch providers later?
+• Data ownership: can you export data if you switch accountant/providers later?

 If you are planning e-invoicing, start here as well: E‑invoicing in Estonia.